NicoWeidmann/daily-status/README.md

 Tutorial](https://learn.adafruit.com/pi-thermal-printer/case-2#step-28).
 However, only the GND and RX pins have to be connected (some sources say that connecting the TX pin could damage the RasPi).

+To actually print the report, run `python3.6 main.py` in the root directory of the repository.

 *If something doesn't work as intended, feel free to open a new Issue or fix the problem yourself and open a PR ;)*